Anarielle/Notebook/README.md

 # Notebook
-This is a small console application that is a notebook with the ability to create, edit, view and delete entries.
+This is a small notebook console application with the ability to create, edit, view and delete entries.
 This is my first C# project done for educational purposes.
 <br>
 <div align="center">